 The national tourist boards within Great Britain have commissioned tracking research to measure UK residents' holiday intentions.

-The original tracking was in place from the end of May to mid-August 2020.
-Due to the ongoing uncertainty caused by the pandemic, additional tracking will take place during September 2020 to January 2021.
-From September, UK level reports will be available fortnightly with a Scotland specific report being available monthly.
+The original tracking was in place from the end of May 2020 to mid-February 2021.
+Due to the ongoing uncertainty caused by the pandemic, additional tracking will take place during March 2021 to end August 2021.
+From March 2021, UK level reports will be available fortnightly with a Scotland specific report being available every 6-8 weeks.

 Topics this research covers: